Today I’m sharing the big secret how to easily rank higher on Google Maps.

 The fix: Remove low quality links and remove excess keywords

 You’re doing things that make your website look low quality and spammy.
 I recommend the WordPress plug-in Yoast SEO.
 It will help keep your blog post within Google’s guidelines.
 It will also make sure your keyword density is not in excess.
+You may also have thousands of spammy backlinks.
 Don’t do the following:

 - Don’t keyword stuff